Barton Gellman

 Barton David Gellman (born 1960) is an American author and journalist known for his reports on the September 11 attacks, on Dick Cheney's vice presidency, and on the global surveillance disclosure.

 Beginning in June 2013, he authored The Washington Post's coverage of the U.S. National Security Agency, based on top secret documents provided to him by ex-NSA contractor Edward Snowden.
-He published a book for Penguin Press on the rise of the surveillance-industrial state in May 2020.
+He published a book for Penguin Press on the rise of the surveillance-industrial state in May 2020, and joined the staff of The Atlantic.

-Gellman is based at the Century Foundation, where he is a senior fellow, and also holds an appointment as Visiting Lecturer and Author in Residence at Princeton University's Woodrow Wilson School of Public and International Affairs.
-From 2015–2017, Gellman was also a fellow at the Center for Information Technology Policy at Princeton.
+Gellman was formerly based at the Century Foundation, where he was a senior fellow, and held appointment as Visiting Lecturer and Author in Residence at Princeton University's Woodrow Wilson School of Public and International Affairs.
+From 2015 to 2017, Gellman was also a fellow at the Center for Information Technology Policy at Princeton.

+As of 22 January 2024, Gellman stepped away from The Atlantic staff and became Senior Advisor at the Brennan Center for Justice at NYU Law School.

 Early life and education

 Gellman was born in 1960.
 His father was Stuart Gellman and his mother Marcia Jacobs of Philadelphia.
 He is Jewish.

 After graduating from George Washington High School in Philadelphia, he graduated summa cum laude from Woodrow Wilson School of Public and International Affairs at Princeton University.
 He earned a master's degree in politics from University College, Oxford as a Rhodes Scholar.